 The only place I would have considered voluntarily accepting milk was at Nana’s house, because the only other option available to me was an overly-bright, liquefied sweet-tart-substance that was “the juice for children” there.
 Then and only then did milk seem like it might be a viable option, though it was never chosen.
 Somehow I always convinced myself that maybe this day, with this color, the juice might be appealing.
 It never was.

-Beverage options didn’t usually fare much better at home either, where at meal times white milk was mostly non-negotiable.
+Beverage options didn’t usually fare much better at home either.
 I managed an allergy for a few years, but that just saw the usual milk replaced with soy milk, along with less cheese and ice cream, so it wasn’t really a victory.

 At Grandpa’s house, though, things got infinitely better.
 There, the milk was a tasty, neon-pink strawberry and served with a crazy straw, or sometimes there was no milk at all but rather a “black cow” or a root beer float.
-My grandfather was really proud of his float-making skills, and would explain the instructions every time he made them: Small amount of pop first, then French vanilla ice cream (be sure to check for specks), finished off with more pop on top and a really long spoon.
+My grandfather was really proud of his float-making skills, and would explain the instructions every time he made them.
 It was the pinnacle of childhood drinks.

 Looking back, it’s funny to think he came out as the most exciting of the parents in this regard.
 I’m pretty sure he was the main architect of the “children must drink milk” policy.
 I don’t consider myself any worse for it, so it’s not something I can really be indignant about.
 Its implementation did, however, make for this fancy plot concerning the age of the offering person relative to the overall beverage quality, which, while time’s held constant, more or less looks like this:

 There was a point when the graph could have shifted from a bell to more of a plateau.
 At Nana’s funeral, when I was twelve, my mom let me have my first cup of coffee in remembrance.
 The aunties made a big deal of it; I felt super grown-up and important, but the taste was awful.
 I could have maybe thought deeply here about expectation and actuality, or one’s perspective and desire, but I didn’t.
-I just remember thinking, “If this stuff is addictive and too bad to be served to children, there’s really no point in forcing myself to like something that’s not good for me, just so I can feel grown-up.”
+I just remember thinking, “This stuff is horrendous.”

 And that was more or less the last cup of coffee I’ve had, with a few exceptions.
-I was soon old enough to choose my own dinner beverage and ended up swapping milk for cranberry juice.
-When later I’d meet Mr. Omar who’s a compulsive tea drinker, I’d consider tea, eventually deciding on the naturally caffeine-free rooibos as my adult drink of choice.
-When I’m out I keep it somber, but at home it gets topped with homemade whipped cream, and I have to say, I’m happy I didn’t settle.
+When later I’d meet Mr. Omar who’s a compulsive tea drinker, I’d consider tea.
+At home it gets topped with homemade whipped cream, and I have to say, I’m happy I didn’t settle.
 This is perhaps too demanding an interpretation for a warm beverage, but it is very much me.
 It says where I’ve been and who I’ve loved, with a bit of Nana’s brightness and more than a little of Grandpa’s flair.
 And maybe also just a tad bit of fancy.